 The Excel WORKDAY Function

-The WORKDAY function has three parts: the start day, the number of days you want to add, and the holidays you want to exclude.
+The WORKDAY function has three arguments: the start day, the number of days to add, and the holidays to exclude.
 This last argument is optional.

 =WORKDAY(start_date, days, [holidays])